Skip to content

 Round 2:

-• Insert the hook into the needle-formed stitch, working yarn over, and pull the yarn through.
-Yarn over, and pull the yarn through the loop on the hook (photo 7)
+• Insert the hook into the needle-formed stitch, yarn over with the working yarn, and pull the yarn through.
+Yarn over and pull through the loop on the hook (see Photo 7).

-• In the same stitch, make 2 sc (increase, photo 8)
+• In the same stitch, make 2 sc (increase, see Photo 8).

 Photos 7 and 8